How to turn off VPN on computer safely (Windows, macOS, Linux)

 6.3.
 DNS requests go through your ISP again

 Many VPNs use their own DNS servers to prevent leaks or tracking.
-Once you disable the VPN, your system usually defaults back to your ISP’s DNS servers, which can log your site visits.
+Once you deactivate the VPN, your system usually defaults back to your ISP’s DNS servers, which can log your site visits.

-This shift can also cause differences in website loading speeds or access issues if your ISP filters certain domains.
+This shift can also cause differences in website loading times or access issues if your Internet Service Provider or router filters certain domains.

 6.4.
 You’re more vulnerable on public Wi-Fi

 VPNs are especially important when using unsecured networks like cafes, airports, or hotels.
-Turning off your VPN in these environments exposes your device to potential man-in-the-middle attacks, snooping, or malware injections.
+Turning off your VPN in these environments exposes your device to potential man-in-the-middle attacks, snooping, or malware injections, and can also drain your battery faster due to insecure background connections.

 CISA (Cybersecurity & Infrastructure Security Agency) recommends always using a VPN on public networks to maintain secure encryption between your device and external websites.